 npx knex seed:make 02_posts

-Unlike migration , these commands will create an autogenerated files under seeds.
+Unlike migration, these commands will create autogenerated files under seeds.

 For example: 01_users.js and 02_posts.js

-One important thing to remember while creating seed files is to have the filename start with an incremental number, for chronology.
-Read more details on this here: http://knexjs.org/#Seeds-CLI.
+One important thing to remember while creating seed files is to have the filename start with an incremental number, for chronology (you can read more about this here).

 Here are the sample seed files I have created to insert users and one blog associated with that user: